opencampus-sh/ml-project-template/0_LiteratureReview/INSTRUCTIONS.md

 ## Submission

-Use the structure provided in the [README](README.md) of this folder to complete your literature review.
+Complete the template provided in the [README](README.md) of this folder.